GMP Temperature Mapping of Cold Storage Areas

 There’s an increased emphasis by regulators on the need to perform GMP temperature mapping on controlled temperature storage.
 PharmOut has the equipment and experienced professionals to help you achieve compliance in this area.

 Clause 3.19 of the PIC/S GMP guide states:

 “Storage areas should be designed or adapted to ensure good storage conditions.
 In particular, they should be clean and dry and maintained within acceptable temperature limits.
 Where special storage conditions are required (e.g., temperature, humidity) these should be provided, checked and monitored.”

 PIC/S doesn’t offer much advice on what this means in practice.
-Luckily, there are industry guidance documents which provide more information.
+Luckily, there are industry guidance documents that provide more information.
 The most useful is the UK Guidance on Wholesale Distribution Practice, which states:

 Portable data-loggers that can be downloaded onto a computer may be used instead of a fixed device.
 Records should be checked daily.
 Internal air temperature distribution should be mapped on installation in the empty and full state and annually thereafter under conditions of normal use.
 Products should not be stored in areas shown by temperature mapping to present a risk (e.g., in the airflow from the refrigeration unit).